Fm1600/Steganography/README.md

 ----------------- FILEVALIDATION  ---------------------

 checks if the input file is image file or not.
-Raises error if it's not
+Raises error if it's not.

+checks the mode of the image file like RGB or RGBA or L and then returns an integer for iteration use in encode/decode functions.

 --------------------------------------------------------